iterrypeng/PYFMDB/README.md

  //NSString *fields = @"*";//all fields
 NSArray *results = [table selectWithWhere:where andFields:fields andPage:1 andPageSize:10];//first page，pagesize=10
 ```
-where conditions，some of the fields，paging，order
+where conditions，some of the fields，paging，ordering

-order has "asc","desc"
+ordering has "asc","desc"

 one field order: id desc

 some fields order: id,wheel asc
 ```
  NSString *where = @"name='BMW'";